zhanymkanov/fastapi-best-practices/README.md

 ### 7. Don't make your routes async, if you have only blocking I/O operations
 Under the hood, FastAPI can [effectively handle](https://fastapi.tiangolo.com/async/#path-operation-functions) both async and sync I/O operations.
-- FastAPI runs `sync` routes in the [threadpool](https://en.wikipedia.org/wiki/Thread_pool) and blocking I/O operations won't stop [event loop](https://docs.python.org/3/library/asyncio-eventloop.html) from executing the tasks.
+- FastAPI runs `sync` routes in the [threadpool](https://en.wikipedia.org/wiki/Thread_pool) and blocking I/O operations won't stop the [event loop](https://docs.python.org/3/library/asyncio-eventloop.html) from executing the tasks.
-- Otherwise, if the route is defined as `async` then it's called regularly via `await` and FastAPI trusts you to do only non-blocking I/O operations.
+- Otherwise, if the route is defined `async` then it's called regularly via `await` and FastAPI trusts you to do only non-blocking I/O operations.

-The caveat is if you fail that trust and execute blocking operations within async routes, event loop will not be able to run the next tasks until that blocking operation is done.
+The caveat is if you fail that trust and execute blocking operations within async routes, the event loop will not be able to run the next tasks until that blocking operation is done.
 ```python
 import asyncio
 import time